How Much Your Oven Costs to Run [Free Calculator!]

 Luckily, you’ve come to the right place!
-In this article, you’ll learn how much it costs to run your oven and different ways to reduce this amount.
+In this article, you’ll learn how much it costs to run your oven and different ways to reduce the amount.

-On average, running a medium oven with a wattage of 2,400 watts for one hour daily costs around $11.1 per month or $133.2 per year.
-However, this may vary depending on different factors, such as the electricity cost in your area, the size and wattage of your oven, and how frequently you use it.
+On average, running a medium oven of 2,400 watts for one hour daily costs around $11.1 per month or $133.2 per year.
+However, the cost can vary depending on different factors, such as the electricity rate in your area, the size and wattage of your oven, and how frequently you use it.

 Ready to learn how much it costs to run your oven?
 Let’s get started!